Jelmerro/vimrc/README.md

 as well as showing highlights, suggestions and diagnostics of Pyright in Vim.
 To also use additional linters and formatters, simply install them to make use of them, support is present for: autopep8, black, flake8, pylint, pyflakes, pyink and more.
-These can either be installed from system `python3-*` packages or via pip.
+These can either be installed from system `python3-*` packages or via pip, such as `sudo dnf install python3-pylint` or `pip install --user flake8`.

 ### Bash

 Basic highlighting and suggestions are supported by the base install, but linting and formatting is provided via the NodeJS-driven LSP `bash-language-server`.
-This package is installed automatically at the moment via npm.
+This package can be installed via npm using `npm i -g bash-language-server@latest`.

 - ShellCheck (shellcheck) - for linting sh/bash files (requires NodeJS for LSP)
 - shfmt - for formatting sh/bashf files (requires NodeJS for LSP)